Rubber vine

 Description

-• Leaves are dark green, glossy, 6–10cm long, 3–5cm wide, in opposite pairs.
+• Leaves are dark green, glossy, 6–10cm long and 3–5cm wide.
+They grow in opposite pairs.

 • Leaves, stems and unripe pods exude a white, milky sap when broken or cut.

-• Flowers are large and showy, with 5 white to light purple, funnel-shaped petals.
+• Flowers are large and showy, with 5 white to light-purple funnel-shaped petals.

-• Pods are 10–12cm long, 3–4cm wide, have white tufts of long, silky hair, contain up to 450 brown seeds.
+• Pods are 10–12cm long and 3–4cm wide with white tufts of long, silky hair.
+Each pod contains up to 450 brown seeds.

 Habitat

-• Widely distributed throughout tropical and subtropical regions of the world.
+• Tropical and subtropical regions

 Distribution

-• Visit Weeds Australia and click on the distribution tab to access the distribution map.
+• Visit Weeds Australia and click on the distribution tab to view the distribution map.

 Life cycle